jj-javascript/Journalite-App/README.md

-# Connections Manager
+# Journalite

-A full-stack Node.js and Express web application that allows users to keep track of all of their important connections as they build their network.
+A full-stack Node.js and Express web application that allows users to stay on top of their daily journaling practice and keep track of their journaling over time.

 ## [Live Demo](https://journalite-app-1.onrender.com)